Routes into Travel and Tourism (L1)

 Routes into Travel and Tourism Level 1

 The Routes into Courses are Foundation Learning programmes designed to equip young people with the skills needed to start their career.
 The main aim is to help learners progress onto an apprenticeship, further learning or employment.
-You will be motivated to achieve by developing your knowledge within a vocational area whilst studying for Functional Skills qualifications (Maths, English and ICT).
-You will also work towards achieving the NOCN Level 1 Certificate in Skills for Employment, Training and Personal Development.
+You will be motivated to achieve by developing your knowledge within a vocational area whilst studying for Functional Skills qualifications (Maths and English).
+You will also work towards achieving the NOCN Level 1 or Level 2 Certificate in Skills for Employment, Training and Personal Development.

 There are no formal entry requirements for this course.
 All learners must be 16 – 19 and will be asked to attend an interview and to undertake initial assessments.
 You should be committed to improving your own skills and be willing to work as part of a team.

-NOCN Level 1 Certificate in Skills for Employment, Training and Personal Development.
-Functional Skills (English, Maths and ICT) If you are interested in a subject that does not appear on this list please contact one of the course tutors to discuss this further.
+NOCN Level 1 or Level 2 Certificate in Skills for Employment, Training and Personal Development.
+Functional Skills (English and Maths) or GCSE if appropriate.
+If you are interested in a subject that does not appear on this list please contact one of the course tutors to discuss this further.
 Other Level 1 courses are available (please see the college website or prospectus) and other Routes Into courses may be added where there is an identified need.

 Routes Into Pathways